Novgorod Republic: 14th century

-As Muscovy grew in strength, however, the Muscovite princes became a serious threat to Novgorod.
-Ivan Kalita, Simeon the Proud and other Muscovite monarchs sought to limit Novgorod's independence.
-In 1397, a critical conflict took place between Muscovy and Novgorod, when Moscow annexed the Dvina Lands along the course of the Northern Dvina.
-These lands were crucial to Novgorod's well-being since much of the city's furs came from there.Paul, "Secular Power and the Archbishops of Novgorod Before the Muscovite Conquest," 258–259.
-This territory was returned to Novgorod the following year.
+As Moscow grew in strength, however, the Muscovite princes became a serious threat to Novgorod.
+Ivan I, Simeon, and other princes sought to limit Novgorod's independence.
+In 1397, a critical conflict took place between Moscow and Novgorod, when Moscow annexed the Dvina Lands along the course of the Northern Dvina.
+These lands were crucial to Novgorod's well-being since much of the city's furs came from there.
+This territory was returned to Novgorod the following year after Novgorod sent ambassadors to the grand prince of Moscow.